 If it transpires that the property is owned by your ex-partner you should be able to protect your position if your home is registered with the Land Registry.
 The Land Registry have an online tool to help you with this.

 If your property is with the Land Registry you can protect yourself by applying for a matrimonial home rights notice, also known as a home rights notice.
 It is completely free to do and should be done as soon as possible by filling in an HR1 form.

 If your home is not with the Land Registry you will need to apply for a Class F Land charge with them.
 This costs just £1.

 Once you have signed up your ex-partner cannot legally do anything in regard to the home without your say so.

-Jointly owned homes
+Joint mortgage: jointly owned homes

 If both of your names are on the title deeds this means you and your ex-partner own the property together.
 This will either be as joint tenants or tenants in common.

 If you are joint tenants, the property will be shared equally between you.
 If you own the home as tenants in common you both own a share in the property.
 You can split ownership 50/50, or in a percentage split, you both deem fit.
 You will be able to jointly sell the home and divide any earnings.